pydicom/pynetdicom/docs/index.rst

 User Guide
 ==========
 The :ref:`user_guide` is intended as an introduction to pynetdicom and explains how to install the API and covers basic usage.
-For detailed reference documentation of the functions and classes see the :ref:`API reference <reference>`.
+For detailed documentation of the functions and classes see the :ref:`API reference <reference>`.